Rodney-class ship of the line: Service history

 Rodney was commissioned in 1835 for service with the Mediterranean Fleet and served off the coast of Ottoman Syria during the Oriental Crisis of 1840.
 She returned home in 1843 to be paid off.
 Rodney was recommissioned two years later and was initially assigned to the Channel Fleet, then the Experimental Squadron where she participated in speed trials.
 Afterward the ship returned to the Mediterranean where she served until she was paid off in 1849.
 Rodney recommissioned in 1851 for service with the Mediterranean Fleet, but participated in the naval review at Spithead before departing Britain.

 Nile and London were completed in 1839 and 1840, respectively, and were placed in ordinary.
-The latter ship was commissioned in 1851 as the flagship of Vice-Admiral Josceline Percy, Commander-in-Chief, The Nore, at Sheerness.
+The latter ship was commissioned in 1851 as the flagship of Vice-Admiral Josceline Percy, Commander-in-Chief, Sheerness.
 She remained there until the Crimean War began in 1854.

-During the Crimean War, all three sisters saw active service.
+During the war, all three sisters saw active service.
 Nile was assigned to the Baltic Fleet that blockaded Russian ports during the war while her sisters saw combat in the Black Sea.
-Rodney and London contributed sailors to a landing party that assisted Turkish forces at Roustchouk (Modern Ruse), Bulgaria, building a pontoon bridge and manning Turkish gunboats on the Danube River, in July–August 1854.
+Rodney and London contributed sailors to a landing party that assisted Turkish forces at Roustchouk (modern Ruse, Bulgaria), building a pontoon bridge and manning Turkish gunboats on the Danube River, in July–August 1854.
 The following month, the sisters offloaded some of their 32-pounder guns and their crews to serve as siege artillery during the siege of Sevastopol.
 They also contributed other crewmen and Royal Marines to the ad-hoc Naval Brigade.
 Between them, the sisters lost 31 men killed and 128 wounded of these men serving ashore.

-During the naval bombardment on 17 October, Rodney was towed into in the line of ships about 1600 to 1800 yd away from Fort Constantine while London was assigned to the advanced squadron that closed to 1000 yd.
+During the naval bombardment on 17 October, Rodney was towed into the line of ships about 1600 to 1800 yd away from Fort Constantine while London was assigned to the advanced squadron that closed to 1000 yd.
 Once the bombardment began the British ships were frequently struck by Russian shells; London was forced to withdraw with four men killed and 18 wounded after having been set afire by red-hot shot three times in two hours.
 Rodney was towed forward to divert fire away from the damaged ships and ran aground in the narrow channel, but was not significantly damaged, although two crewmen were wounded.
 Four weeks later, London was badly damaged during a severe storm that struck the fleet's anchorage on 14 November.